Recently named No. 4 in the nation,

 Florida.

-Martindale-Hubbell, Volunteer Lawyers for the Arts Award,
+Lawyers for the Arts

-participated as lead trial counsel in numerous
+Participated as lead trial counsel in numerous

-cases including these published decisions.
+cases including numerous published decisions.

 Industries:

-botanical genetics, gourmet and specialty food/beverage,
+live plants, botanical genetics, gourmet and specialty

-confections, chocolate, toys and games, clothing and fashion
+food/beverage, luxury goods, toys and games, clothing

-industry, architecture, fine art,
+and fashion industry, architecture, fine art, performing arts,

-performing arts, television and radio, film
+television and radio, film production, internet, hotel and hospitality, medical

 Ms.